 Being so close to the equator, the Kimberley doesn't experience Summer, Winter, Spring or Autumn.
 Instead, there are 2 dominant seasons separated by short transitional periods.
 Local indigenous tribes recognise many variances within these seasons, so they have their own seasonal calendars.

-Wet Season - November to April
+Dry Season - May to August

-Dry Season - May to October
+Wet Season - December to April

 For more detailed information about the weather and climate in the Kimberley check out the Bureau of Meteorology.